2mol/juricho.me/content/posts/puzzle-generator.md

 Did you try?

-Good, here's my way of doing it.
+Here's my way of doing it.
 It's basically a linear interpolation between the edges and the curve points.
 This is definitely something that is **a lot** nicer to do with `elm-geometry`, since you can just define a base shape and then rotate, translate, and scale it in the right way.

 ```elm
 makeTongue : Bool -> Edge -> Curve3